-In this lesson, I'd like to talk to you about a familiar part of our worship service something that we do several times each week but we rarely discuss it.
-We never talk about it and that is the response.
+In this lesson, I'd like to talk to you about a familiar part of our worship service, something that we do several times each week but we rarely discuss it.
+We never talk about it, and that is, the response.
 Do you know what I'm talking about?
 That moment at the end of the sermon when the preacher invites the listeners to come forward for various reasons.

-Some people come to the front then they ask for prayers concerning various struggles in their lives.
-Others decide that they need to be baptized and they respond by coming forward and being immersed in that very moment that very day.
+Some people come to the front and they ask for prayers concerning various struggles in their lives.
+Others decide that they need to be baptized and they respond by coming forward and being immersed, that very moment, that very day.
 Sometimes a person hears something in the lesson that touches their heart and they need to demonstrate their renewed commitment by coming forward to be restored.
-There's a situation where perhaps a person has been unfaithful to the church or guilty of an unchristian lifestyle or action that has affected others and needs to signal to God and to the church that they are back and they want to be faithful and fruitful again in the Lord.
+There's a situation where perhaps a person has been unfaithful to the church, or guilty of an unchristian lifestyle or action that has affected others and they need to signal to God and to the church that they are back, and they want to be faithful and fruitful again in the Lord.
 This is called a restoration.
 And people respond to this need by coming forward.

-For example Matthew describes the outcome of John the Baptist's preaching:
+For example, Matthew describes the outcome of John the Baptist's preaching,

-1Now in those days John the Baptist *came, preaching in the wilderness of Judea, saying, 2"Repent, for the kingdom of heaven is at hand."
-3 For this is the one referred to by Isaiah the prophet when he said,
+1Now in those days John the Baptist came, preaching in the wilderness of Judea, saying, 2"Repent, for the kingdom of heaven is at hand."
+3For this is the one referred to by Isaiah the prophet when he said,